alonnad43/graphene-membrane-analysis/EXPERIMENT_INTEGRATION.md

 - After updating force field or membrane properties, validate atomistic-level simulation stability using Phase 3 LAMMPS logs (`output/phase3/log.lammps`).
 - If new contaminants, pathogens, microplastics, or NOM subtypes are tested, ensure their properties are added to the relevant section in `forcefield_and_simulation_data.json`.
 - Use the `validation_and_field_data` section in the JSON to track and compare lab/field results.

 ---

+## Ultra-Optimized Pipeline & Data Integration (2025)
+- The codebase now uses an ultra-optimized, batch-capable simulation pipeline with robust error handling and serialization.
+- All simulation results and plots are saved under `output/` with subfolders for each phase and plot type (e.g., `output/phase1/`, `output/plots/oil_rejection_summary/`).
+- All data import/export supports CSV and JSON formats for easy lab integration.
+- The workflow is validated end-to-end and produces performance summaries for each run.

+---